 Distinguished Undergraduate Research (DUR) College Honors Program

 Independent research can be an important aspect of a student’s education.
-Scientific research, independent projects, and internships or field practice are examples of independent research which benefit students as they pursue graduate study or seek employment.
-Over the years a number of undergraduate research projects have been published in well-known scientific journals and manuals, videotapes, and other products of special projects have been incorporated into classes to enhance the learning environment in the college.
+Scientific research, independent projects, and internships or field practice are examples of independent research that benefit students as they pursue graduate study or seek employment.
+Over the years, a number of undergraduate research projects have been published in well-known scientific journals and manuals, videotapes, and other products of special projects have been incorporated into classes to enhance the learning environment in the college.

 The completed research, in a form appropriate to the discipline, is evaluated first by a review committee.
 Independent research of the highest quality will be chosen for college Honors by the Academic Awards committee.